 This can be a dental crown, dental bridge or denture, depending on how many teeth you are missing and their location.
 Once it is ready, you will return to Dr. Moore’s Charlotte, NC dentist office where it will be secured to the dental implants.

 The final restoration will be natural-looking and blend in seamlessly with the rest of your smile.

 Request a Dental Exam Today

-To learn more about the tooth implant process, contact Charlotte Center for Complete Dentistry in Charlotte, NC today for a consultation with Dr. Moore.
-Schedule an appointment by contacting our office at (704) 275-5323 or use our online request form.
+To learn more about the dental implant process, contact Charlotte Center for Complete Dentistry in Charlotte, NC today for a consultation with Dr. Moore.
+Schedule a dental exam and consultation by contacting our office at (704) 761-7870 or use our online dental exam request form.